hariraj-singh/poc-starter-python-microservice/ReadMe.md

 }
 ```

-### Running Endpoint-Testing
+### Running Endpoint Tests

-It is advisable to write tests against the end-points of your API, it shoudl include all business logic,
-but shoudl mock external dependencies like databases, kafka publisher etc.
+It is advisable to write tests against the end-points of your API.
+These tests should include all business logic and mock external dependencies like databases and Kafka publishers.

 Sample tests are written under `tests\api_tests` and include tests for the POST method.

-Note: Since the geters are mearly fetching data, and no validation is being done (other than at the DTO, test were skipped),
-but in actual devlopment, it is advisable to include tests for simple getters also.
+**Note**: Since the getters are merely fetching data, and no validation is being done (other than at the DTO), tests were skipped.
+However, in actual development, it is advisable to include tests for simple getters as well.

-To run the test you can `python -m pytest .\tests\api_tests` command (for Linux use python3)
+To run the tests, use the command `python -m pytest .\tests\api_tests` (for Linux, use `python3`).

-To debug tests you can use the below entry for `.vscode\launch.json`
-Once done press `F5` to start the test.
+To debug tests, you can use the following entry in `.vscode\launch.json`.
+Once done, press `F5` to start the test.

 ```json
 {